multimodal-ai-lab/scrapeMM/README.md

 - ✅ Telegram
 - ✅ Bluesky
 - ✅ TikTok
-- ⚠️ Facebook (working only sometimes and only with yt-dlp and Decodo)
+- ✅ YouTube (working sometimes)
+- ⚠️ Facebook (done for videos but not for images yet)
 - ⚠️ Instagram (done for videos but not for images yet)
-- ⚠️ YouTube (working sometimes)
 - ⏳ Threads
 - ⏳ Reddit